Amira31/Rice-Mutational-Study/01_Manual.md

 ## Step 1: Setting up directory

-You will need to create a directory to store your input and output datasets.
+Users will need to create a directory to store their input and output datasets in one place.
 This is to ensure accessibility to these datasets when running bash commands.
 Bash commands can be tricky for beginners if files are in different places.

 **1. To create a directory:** `bash`